 Modernist Cultures) and “Realism and Utopia: Writing, Sex, and Politics in New Narrative” (Journal of Narrative Theory)concerns the work of New Narrative writing.
 He has also written a critique of Conceptual Writing entitled “‘Conceptual Writing’ by Rethood Onroda,” (The Claudius App) and a theorization of contemporary fiction and finance capital, “Narrating the Financialized Landscape” (Mediations).
 He is also translating the early essays of Georges Perec, the second of which, “Commitment or the Crisis of Language,” can be found in the

 with an essay of his own on Perec.

 At EMU, Halpern’s writing workshops include Somatic Writing (Body, Language, Text); Documentary Poetry; The Poem in Prose; Poetry, Politics, Revolution; and Queer Poetics, a class that is cross-listed in the Women’s and Gender Studies Department where he is also a faculty member.
 Rob also coordinates and facilitates an ongoing poetry writing workshop at the Women's Huron Valley Correctional Facility.

-Halpern received his Ph.D. in Literature from the University of California, Santa Cruz (2006), where he wrote a dissertation on the prehistory of literary modernism in nineteenth-century France.
+Rob Halpern received his Ph.D. in Literature from the University of California, Santa Cruz (2006), where he wrote a dissertation on the prehistory of literary modernism in nineteenth-century France.
 He’s held faculty positions at Bard College, San Francisco Art Institute, and University of San Francisco.
-He's also an active participant in the Nonsite Collective, whose commitment to self-organized pedagogy and collaboration across disciplines models some of the outreach and community work we seek to initiate in our program.
+He was a founding participant in the Nonsite Collective, whose commitment to self-organized pedagogy and collaboration across disciplines models some of the outreach and community work we seek to initiate in the Creative Writing Program.